Delicious Herbal Teas – Physical Benefits

 - 1 cup hot water

 - Pour hot water over wax Myrtle leaves.
 Cover and let steep about 5 to 10 min.
-Starting in sweeten to taste.
+Starting to sweeten to taste.

 Continued List of Herbal Teas